xwp/wp-customize-partial-refresh/readme.md

 frontend page the user is on without having enter into a completely different Customizer state; when done, they can just collapse the Customizer away and continue on their way browsing the site.

+**Development of this plugin is done [on GitHub](https://github.com/xwp/wp-customize-partial-refresh).
+Pull requests welcome.
+Please see [issues](https://github.com/xwp/wp-customize-partial-refresh/issues) reported there before going to the [plugin forum](https://wordpress.org/support/plugin/customize-partial-refresh).**

 ## Changelog ##